Thomas Welsby Clark: Autopsy and subsequent research

-Attempts to extract a DNA profile from the remains began around 2009, although the results were not published before the Cole Inquiry.
-Analysis of the partial genetic profile recovered has since suggested that the man had red hair, blue eyes and pale skin, and was likely of Irish or Scottish descent.
+Attempts to extract a DNA profile from the remains began around 2009, although the results were not published before the bone analysis.
+Analysis of the partial genetic profile recovered suggested that the man had red hair, blue eyes and pale skin, and was likely of Irish or Scottish descent.
 He belonged to a mitochondrial haplogroup (i.e. an ancient matrilineal line of descent) known as haplogroup J1c12.
 This relatively rare haplogroup has most often been found in people with matrilineal ancestors from various parts of Europe, the Caucasus or Middle East.

-The boilersuit and shoe found with the body were, according to evidence provided by the Australian War Memorial, available to ship's officers, commissioned warrant officers and warrant officers senior enough to have a watch keeping certificate.
+The boilersuit and shoe found with the body were, according to evidence provided by the Australian War Memorial, available to ship's officers, commissioned warrant officers, and warrant officers senior enough to have a watch keeping certificate.
 Tests on the remains of the boilersuit showed that the fabric had never been dyed, was probably white and the press studs were of a type manufactured by Carr Australia Pty Ltd in the 1930s and 1940s.
 RAN Dress Regulations published in the Navy List of December 1940 do not mention white boilersuits.
 There is evidence that during the period, boilersuits were a popular working dress among RAN personnel.
 Many RAN engineer officers wore white boilersuits most of the time and other officers, commissioned warrant officers and warrant officers also wore them.
 Two former RAN officers recalled being issued with a white boilersuit twice a year, that these were fastened with four or five press studs and that some had press studs at the wrist, while others did not.
 Dress regulations for December 1940 state that RAN personnel on "foreign" (tropical) stations were issued with a pair of white canvas shoes to be worn only on those stations.
 While veterans did not recall being issued with them or seeing them worn, photographs of RAN personnel from the period show some of them wearing white canvas shoes.

-By 2014, the identity of the unknown sailor had been narrowed, to 50 members of the crew of Sydney.
-It had previous been reported (2007) that the unknown sailor was most likely one of three engineering officers.
+By 2014, the identity of the unknown sailor had been narrowed down to 50 members of the crew of Sydney.
+It had previously been reported in 2007 that the unknown sailor was most likely one of three engineering officers.